4v3ngR/pluto_tv_scraper/README.md

 This will generate an m3u8 playlist and xmltv file for pluto TV.

 ## Configuring
+configuration is read from config.json in the current working directory

+### the output directory
 edit the config.json file to provide an output directory for the m3u8 and xml file

+### the client ID
+edit the config.json file and provide a new (unique) UUID

 ## Building
 npm install